 Wood stain dries through evaporation, and applying polyurethane over it will prevent the evaporation process.
 Since the solvent can’t evaporate, the wood stain coating will remain wet and won’t dry.
 This leads to a sticky wood stain,

 The wood stain coating must dry fully (cure) before you can seal it.
 A coating cures once the solvent evaporates and the particles harden and compact.
 So, if you seal stained wood too soon, the coating won’t be hard or compact enough to support a top coat.

 Related Read: Can You Apply Polyurethane Over Tacky Stain?

-You don’t need an undercoat between wood stain and polyurethane.
-This is because the existing wood stain on the wood is a good enough basecoat for the polyurethane to adhere to.
+You don’t need to apply a coat between wood stain and polyurethane.
+That’s because the existing wood stain will serve as a base coat for the polyurethane to stick.